The living room, post-transformation.

 On Saturday's episode of Home By Novogratz, David Perler's one bedroom Gramercy apartment got the spruce up it was longing for.
 The living room got a new sofa and chair, the bedroom got some awesome and unobtrusive built-ins, the garden got a purpose, and the whole place got a sprinkling of chic accessories.
 And the bookshelf?
 It got organized by color, one of my favorite Apartment Therapy hot button topics.

 Originally I planned to just drop that on you like a flaming bag of dog poo on your front porch and run away.
 But then I decided to stop dancing around the issue and stomp right on it.
 I get the whole "it looks nice" vs. "it is totally impractical because you can't find anything" debate.
 I really get it.
 My mom was a librarian.
 And if you went to the library and the books were organized by color, no, you wouldn't be able to find anything.
 But then I had a revelation.
 I looked at my own cluttered bookshelf and realized that I know what color each of my books is better than I know the author and title.
 I don't know if that one book is called Victorian Life in America or Life in Victorian America, and I can't remember who wrote it, but I know it's green.
 And if I need to reference my husband's old biochemistry text, I'll never remember the author, but I know it's the big red one.
 Almost as big and red as Design Sponge at Home.
 Or is it At Home with Design Sponge?
 I can't remember, but I know it's red.
 (Hi Grace!)
 So for me and for anyone else with a memory like swiss cheese but with an uncanny ability to take full color mental snapshots, organizing books by color not only looks nice, but it's practical, too.
-And for the record, The Big Book of Small, Cool Spaces is also red!
+And for the record, The Big Book of Small, Cool Spaces

 (Images: Matthew Williams/Carol Leggett PR)